PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:18:26
+Last updated: 2024-04-02 18:19:00
-Random Quote: The biggest adventure you can ever take is to live the life of your dreams. - Oprah Winfrey
+Random Quote: He who is fixed to a star does not change his mind. - Leonardo da Vinci